ppgiii/rd_sci/README.md

 * Temporal relationship: median filters
   * file: median_filter.c
+  * Calculating the median filter for time series data.
   * GNU Plot required, see gnuplot.info
   * compile with any C compiler, compatible from C99 standards
   * to execute in Windows:> .\median_filter.exe \<input filename\>